Unifying Chance-Constrained and Robust Optimal Power Flow for Resilient Network Operations: Introduction

-To address this issue, in this work we propose a new SOPF formulation where, in the worst-case scenarios, operators account for additional reserve to reduce their impact.
-The proposed formulation distinguishes between two different operating regimes: \emph{normal operation} and \emph{adverse operation}.
-In \emph{normal operation}, AGC is sufficient to maintain the system balance, while in \emph{adverse operation}, the system operator may need to implement additional actions, such as manual adjustments, to preserve system security.
+To address this issue, in this work we propose a new SOPF formulation that distinguishes between two different operating regimes, namely \emph{normal operation} and \emph{adverse operation}.
+In the SOPF context, \emph{normal operation} refers to a situation in which AGC is sufficient to maintain the system balance, while \emph{adverse operation} refers to a situation in which the system operator may need to implement additional actions, such as manual adjustments, to preserve system security.

 Unlike the standard \emph{joint chance-constrained} OPF (JCC-OPF), which limits the joint probability of violation of technical constraints, our formulation uses a joint chance-constraint to \emph{control} the probability of utilizing different reserve actions.
 Thus, we can impose that AGC alone is to be sufficient with a high probability, while additional corrective actions are only to be implemented for the most adverse scenarios.
 In doing so, we reduce the need for frequent manual intervention by operators (computational expensive), while also guaranteeing that additional resources are available to handle adverse operating conditions, e.g., by scheduling more reserve capacity for manual deployment.